zchee/neovim-wiki/Following-HEAD.md

 ### 2016/01/14

 The `'swapsync'` option has been removed.
-Like `'ttyfast'`, Neovim now behaves as if it's always on.
+Swap files are now always `fsync(2)`'d after writing them.

 See [#4009](https://github.com/neovim/neovim/pull/4009) for more information.